2025 Thai political crisis: Protests

 On Thursday, 19 June 2025, the People and Student Network for the Reform of Thailand (NSPRT), joined by the Dhamma Army and led by figures such as Pichit Chaimongkol, staged a protest near Government House in Bangkok.
 The demonstration called for the resignation of Prime Minister Paetongtarn Shinawatra following the leak of a phone conversation between her and Cambodian Senate President Hun Sen. Protesters accused the Prime Minister of compromising Thailand's national interests in the phone call.

 On 20 June 2025, a coalition of protical pressure groups under the Ruam Palang Phaendin demanded PM's resignation, and announced plan to protest on 28 June 2025 from 4 p.m. to 9 p.m. at Victory Monument (Bangkok).
 The protest is organized by Yam Fao Paendin Foundation has received about 10 million baht in public donations so far to fund the protest.
 Donations are being accepted until 29 June 2025.

 On 28 June 2025, police estimated approximately 6,000 people participated in a protest at Victory Monument, demanding the Prime Minister's resignation.

 Poll

-A recent National Institute of Development Administration (Nida) poll conducted from 19 to 25 June 2025, reveals a significant decline in popularity for Prime Minister Paetongtarn Shinawatra and the Pheu Thai Party, with her approval rating dropping to 9.20%.
+A National Institute of Development Administration (Nida) poll conducted from 19 to 25 June 2025, reveals a significant decline in popularity for Prime Minister Paetongtarn Shinawatra and the Pheu Thai Party, with her approval rating dropping to 9.20%.